Foystor/foystor.github.io/blog/source/_posts/set-up-aws.md

 * * *

-## Connect to your instance using SSH client
+## Connect to the instance using SSH client

-In Amazon Dashboard choose "Instances" from the left sidebar, and then select the instance you would like to connect to.
+In Amazon Dashboard choose "Instances" from the left sidebar, and then select the instance we would like to connect to.

 <figure>
   <img src=connect.png>
-  <figcaption>select an instance and click the Connect button</figcaption>
+  <figcaption>Select an instance and click the Connect button</figcaption>
 </figure>

 <br/>

 <figure>
   <img src=ssh-client.png>
-  <figcaption>click on the SSH client tab</figcaption>
+  <figcaption>Click on the SSH client tab</figcaption>
 </figure>

 <br/>